April 2026

 Beginning full-time employment means working 30 or more hours per week in one or more jobs.

-Receipts, other documentation or verification for expenses associated with accepting or changing employment or an employment assistance activity should be visually verified, and documented in the verification pages in the Social Assistance Management System (SAMS).
-For First Nations, verification and documentation of costs are noted in file systems.
+Receipts, other documentation or verification for expenses associated with accepting or changing employment or an employment assistance activity should be visually verified, and documented in file systems or in the Social Assistance Management System (SAMS) verification page.

 A participant who is self-employed is not eligible for the FTEB.